Passing the Message Stick

 The people behind the project

-Passing The Message Stick is led by a Steering Committee of Dr Jackie Huggins AM, author, historian and First Nations advocate; Larissa Baldwin-Roberts, CEO at GetUp; Millie Telford, First Nations Justice Director at Australian Progress; and Kirsty Albion, Executive Director at Australian Progress.
-Australian Progress and GetUp deliver the project.
+Passing The Message Stick is led by a Steering Committee of Dr Jackie Huggins AM, author, historian and First Nations advocate; Larissa Baldwin-Roberts; Millie Telford, First Nations Justice Director at Australian Progress; and Kirsty Albion, Executive Director at Australian Progress.
+Australian Progress delivers the project.

 “Together, we will win better policies by listening to what we - First Nations people - have to say about the things that affect us and our communities.”